Jon-Bovi/data-structures/README.md

 ## Doubly-Linked List

-- Can be initialized with (or without) iterable argument.
+- Can be initialized with (or without) iterable argument: DoublyLinkedList(iterable=None)

 - Methods: